DGrzesik/GRPCResorts/README.md

 # GRPCResorts
-GRPC server and client app
+GRPC server and client app - service sending notifications to clients subscribed to a certain resort